Exhibit explores American folk art of quilts

-NEW YORK Looking at an American folk quilt is like being engulfed in a starburst of swirling shapes and vibrant colors.
+NEW YORK Looking at an American folk quilt is like being engulfed in a starburst of swirling shapes and vibrant colours.

 "Unfolding Stories: Culture and Tradition in American Quilts," an exhibition at the Fenimore Art Museum in Cooperstown, New York, features some of the best works of the rich tradition of quilting .